jlguenego/node-expose-sspi/doc/use-case/client.md

 ## The client object

-`sso.client.fetch` is a `fetch` API from the node module `node-fetch`, with the Windows Authentication Integration.
+`sso.client.fetch` is a `fetch` API from the node module [node-fetch](https://github.com/node-fetch/node-fetch), with the Windows Authentication Integration.

+More information on the [fetch API on the MDN website](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch).

 ## Author